JulianSanti28/parameta-technical-test/README.md

 }
 ```

-Finally, try to break most of the business rules, for example:
+Try to break most of the business rules, for example:

 ```sh
 {